Auckland death: Woman accused of manslaughter, arson after man 'accidentally set himself alight'

 A three-week trial was also set for next July.

-Detective Senior Sergeant Glenn Baldwin said in October 2018 that police understood Ewart had transported "a large number of plastic milk bottle containers and petrol" to the flat.
+Detective Senior Sergeant Glenn Baldwin said in October 2018 that police understood Ewart had taken "a large number of plastic milk bottle containers and petrol" to the flat.

 Baldwin said this type of behaviour was out of character for Ewart, who was described as "reasonably reclusive".

-"We believe there are others involved in this incident and we seek to better understand why he was at the address and trying to set fire to it."
+"We believe others [are] involved and we seek to better understand why he was at the address and trying to set fire to it."